kaledgar/RedditImageDownloader/README.md

 Welcome to RedditImageDownloader, a simple Python module for effortlessly batch downloading media from Reddit! 🌟

 This tool leverages the Reddit API and the PRAW library to seamlessly fetch post information and download the corresponding images in async/await method.
+The script uses built-in md5-based duplicate removal for initial data cleaning purpose to avoid downloading the same image that was posted to multiple subreddits.

 # Usage